YangMaier/open-steeldart-automation/README.md

 I will organise the work packages in this [Trello Board](https://trello.com/b/ET7HVk3v/steeldart-recognition).

 While I am working on the thesis, I will not accept any merge requests or suggestions.
-Until it is finished, this will not be a project that can be used to automatically read live dart games.
+Until the BA is finished, this will not be a project that can be used to automatically read live dart games.

 Several steps are necessary to calculate the score of one or multiple darts in a steeldart board.
 - Get the segments of dartboard fields